Table of Contents

 6. Qianshou Qianyan Guanyin of Weishan

-This statue is the fourth tallest in China and the sixth tallest in the world.
-Made of gilded bronze, it represents a bodhisattva, symbolizing the compassion of all Buddhas.
-This impressive statue was constructed in 2009 with an investment of 260 million Yuan from the Ningshan County Government and support from local businesses and religious organizations.
+This statue ranks as the fourth tallest in China and the sixth tallest in the world.
+Crafted from gilded bronze, it depicts a bodhisattva, symbolizing the compassion of all Buddhas.
+Completed in 2009, the statue was built with a 260 million Yuan investment from the Ningshan County Government, supported by local businesses and religious organizations.

 - Height: statue: 99 meters (325 feet)